jakeprice-me/tech-notes/content/flash-samsung-stock-firmware-with-odin.md

 ## Flash with Odin3 v3.14 on Windows

-> [!danger]
+!!! danger
-> It is crucial you use a reliable USB-C cable to avoid soft-bricking the phone.
+	It is crucial you use a reliable USB-C cable to avoid soft-bricking the phone.
 A good test is to wiggle the connection and if it disconnects when you do that, _do not use it_!

 Begin by loading the firmware binaries in the Odin tool as instructed below: